aaryan456/c-43/README.md

-I have done some changes in the scoring pater where lives are reduced if ball missed
+I have done some changes in the scoring patern where lives are reduced if ball missed